Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- Resource consumption is an indicator of malicious activity that shows that an attacker or malware has used a lot of system resources, such as CPU, memory, disk space, or bandwidth, affecting the performance or availability of the system.
 ~ Blocked Content
 		- Blocked content is an indicator of malicious activity that shows that an attacker or malware has tried to access or deliver content that is prohibited by the system’s security policy, such as malicious websites, files, or emails.
+~ Content Filtering
+		- Content filtering refers to the practice of blocking or allowing content based on specific criteria, like harmful websites.
 ~ Preparation Phase
 		- **First step in an incident response process**
 		- The Preparation phase in the incident response process involves activities such as developing an incident response plan, defining roles and responsibilities of the incident response team, and conducting regular training and drills.